sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/ansible.md

 The Sensu Ansible Handler plugin supports both Ansible Tower and Ansible AWX implementations of the Ansible Tower API, authenticating using Ansible Tower API tokens.

 - Specify a default Ansible Tower job template for remediation actions for all checks and use check annotations to override the default as needed on a check-by check-basis.
-- Use Sensu [environment variables and secrets management][9] to avoid exposing your Ansible Tower host and auth token.
 - Automatically limit Ansible jobs to the host that matches the Sensu entity name encoded in a Sensu event.
 - Optional job template requests: use Sensu check annotations to specify a set of Ansible Tower job template requests to run for matching Sensu event occurrence and severity conditions.
+- Keep your Ansible Tower host and auth token secure with Sensu [environment variables and secrets management][9].

 ## Get the plugin